ITesserakt/Stonks-game/docs/tui.md

 ```
 ***

-Ok, but what if we need self widget in setup?
-Or even a reference to other widget in current canvas?
+Ok, but what if we need self widget in the setup?
+Or even a reference to another one in the current canvas?

 `widget implicits`!